Rw1942/rallyflare/README.md

 - Reply email is generated within seconds.
 - Subject is preserved.
 - Tone matches ChatGPT defaults unless user instructs otherwise.
+- **Markdown to HTML:** The AI's markdown response is converted to styled HTML (bold, lists, code blocks) for a rich email experience.

 **Result:** “This just works.”